 Settling disputes involving child and spousal support payments can be challenging.
 At Thomas Conrad & Conrad Law Offices, serving clients throughout the Pocono Mountains region and the Lehigh Valley, our knowledgeable family law attorneys help clients resolve these issues and come to a timely, fair resolution that keeps the family’s best interests in mind.
 Our child support lawyers are well-versed in dispute resolution through diplomatic negotiation, mediation, and court litigation when necessary.

-PA child support is determined according to state guidelines and based upon the respective incomes of each parent.
-Although Pennsylvania courts generally follow these guidelines closely, our attorneys can bring to light any extenuating circumstances that may affect the amount of support that’s paid or received.
-Some situations that may affect support amounts include unemployment, changing jobs, and health problems.
+Pennsylvania child support is determined according to state guidelines and based on the respective net incomes of each parent.
+Although Pennsylvania courts generally follow these guidelines closely, our child support attorneys can bring to light any extenuating circumstances that may affect the amount of support that’s paid or received.

-Several factors are taken into consideration in PA child support cases, including:
+Several factors are taken into consideration in Pennsylvania child support cases, including:

 - The child custody schedule

 - The number of children covered by the support order